-When asked to share the primary factor that contributed to, or caused, their homelessness, more households attributed their homelessness to being asked to leave a shared residence (375 households, 26.5%) than any other cause.
-As Figure 12 shows, the next most common factor reported was loss or reduction of job income (15.6%), followed by eviction (11.1%).
+When asked to share the primary factor that contributed to, or caused, their homelessness, more households attributed their homelessness to Domestic Violence (3 households, 27.3%) than any other cause.
+As Figure 12 shows, the next most common factors were Loss or Reduction of Job Income (18.2%) and Eviction or at Risk of Eviction (18.2%).

-When households were asked 'what was your residence prior to your current living situation?' more said they were Living with Family/friends (28.3%) than any other type of residence.
-26.6% reported residing in an emergency shelter and 14.9% reported residing in permanent housing prior to their current living situation.
+When households were asked 'what was your residence prior to your current living situation?' more said they were in Emergency Shelter (66.7%) than any other type of residence.